Skip to main content

 Thematic Field(s): Political and Policy History; War and Empire in History

-Principal Research Interest(s): Early U.S. History; Early U.S. Relations with Latin America; Antislavery and Abolitionism; Politics and Political Culture
+Principal Research Interest(s): Early U.S. History; Early U.S. Relations with Latin America; Antislavery and Abolitionism; Politics and Political Culture; Sports History

 Biography

 Caitlin Fitz (Ph.D., Yale, 2010) is a historian of early America, in a broad and hemispheric sense.
 Her work explores early U.S. engagement with foreign communities and cultures, as well as the relationship between ordinary people and formal politics.
 Her award-winning first book, Our Sister Republics: The United States in an Age of American Revolutions (Norton/Liveright, 2016), shows how Latin America’s independence wars shaped popular understandings of race, revolution, and republicanism in the United States.
-Her current research illuminates Latin Americans’ influence on U.S. abolitionism and equal rights activism.
-Fitz has also written about the hemispheric dimensions of the War of 1812 (Journal of American History, 2015), U.S. citizens in insurgent Brazil (The Americas, 2008), Indigenous neutrality during the U.S. revolution (Journal of the Early Republic, 2008), and antislavery activists in Tennessee (Civil War History, 2006).
-A recipient of fellowships from the Fulbright Foundation, the American Council of Learned Societies, and the Andrew W. Mellon Foundation, she has served on the Editorial Board of Early American Studies, and she has co-chaired the Nominating Committee and the Program Committee of the Society for Historians of the Early American Republic.
+Her current research illuminates Latin Americans’ influence on U.S. abolitionism and equal rights activism; she has also recently written about the Monroe Doctrine and the Indigenous Americas, and she is working on a project about women’s sports in the early United States.
+A recipient of fellowships from the Fulbright Foundation, the American Council of Learned Societies, and the Andrew W. Mellon Foundation, she currently serves on the Advisory Council of the Society for Historians of the Early American Republic (SHEAR) and is beginning a term on the Editorial Board of Diplomatic History.
+She has previously served on the Editorial Board of Early American Studies and co-chaired SHEAR’s Nominating and Program committees.

 Publications